Key Things to Know about Mission Canvas

 • What was the range of the new missile tracking system?

-Some boxes have not changed in the Mission Canvas.
+Some boxes have not changed in the Mission Model Canvas.
 They are:

 Key Activities

-The key Activities box is the one that will help to identify the activities that will create value in a product or service.
+The key Activities box will help identify the activities that create value in a product or service.
 It will help to answer questions such as:

 • What are the activities that the beneficiaries and users need to do?

-• What are the channels which are needed to channelize these resources to the users?
+• What channels are required to channel these resources to the users?

 Key Partnerships

 This box helps to solve the problem of whom to approach for outsourcing the activities.
 The stakeholders have to be identified in this box.
-It will have a clear idea of who are the beneficiaries, stakeholders, and who to partner with.
+It will clearly explain the beneficiaries, stakeholders, and who to partner with.
 It will answer questions such as:

-• Which are the activities of the partners?
+• What are the activities of the partners?

 • What partners to approach?